Yettimania/demo-ml/etl/README.md

 This `main.py` is designed as an ETL to process the sample `data.csv` file with the end destination being the MySQL database that was configured in the `../infrastructure` folder.

-The transform creates two new fields from the base record which are `get_fullname` and `get_domain`.
-These are simple transorms to the data which reflect the potential for more advanced feature engineering.
+The transform creates two new fields from the base record which are `get_fullname()` and `get_domain()`.
+These are simple transforms to the data which reflect the potential for more advanced feature engineering.

 Logs for the `main.py` are stored in the `/logs`.